University of Notre Dame Endowment

 Grant in 2020

-The Salvation Army is an international Christian denomination and charitable organization, structured in a quasi-military fashion.
-It operates as a Protestant church, offering religious programs and events, while also providing a wide range of social services.
-These include emergency disaster services, food distribution, housing and shelters, rehabilitation centers, and anti-human trafficking efforts.
-The organization runs thrift stores and camps, and offers international development and children's sponsorship programs.
-With a worldwide membership exceeding 1.5 million and over 7,500 centers in the United States alone, The Salvation Army is present in 126 countries, providing humanitarian aid and disaster relief globally.
-Its mission, established by founders Catherine and William Booth, is to meet both the physical and spiritual needs of the poor, destitute, and hungry.
+The Salvation Army is an international charitable organization and Protestant Christian church, structured in a quasi-military fashion.
+It offers a wide range of services, including emergency disaster relief, housing and shelters, social services, food distribution, rehabilitation centers, and anti-human trafficking efforts.
+The organization operates through 7,546 centers in communities across the United States and is present in 126 countries worldwide, with a reported membership of over 1.5 million.
+It runs charity shops and provides humanitarian aid to developing countries.
+Founded by Catherine and William Booth, The Salvation Army seeks to meet both the physical and spiritual needs of the poor, destitute, and hungry.

 The Indianapolis Neighborhood Housing Partnership